muratkeremozcan/aws-cdk-in-practice/mycode/README.md

 ## [Ch5: CI with CDK](https://www.youtube.com/watch?v=zyzZcgsIFmc&list=PLeLcvrwLe187CchI_3zTtZCAh3TSkXx1I&index=4)

+TL, DR; Pretty much forget about this chapter if you don't care about CodePipeline.

 We need a way for Codepipeline to access our GitHub repo and know about the changes.
 CodePipeline has a Source step which needs a Github personal access token.